shreymavani/RedisKubernetesImplementation/README.md

 1. Start the Redis server by opening a terminal and running the following command:

-This will start the Redis server on the default port (6379).
+- This will start the Redis server on the default port (6379).
 If you want to use a different port, specify it using the `--port` option:

+        kubectl apply -f redis-deployment.yaml

+        kubectl apply -f redis-service.yaml

+## Usage
-2. Once the Redis server is running, you can interact with it using the Redis CLI (command line interface).
+1. Once the Redis server is running, you can interact with it using the Redis CLI (command line interface).
 Open another terminal and run the following command:

-The Redis CLI will connect to the Redis server.
+- The Redis CLI will connect to the Redis server.

-- Use this command to connect with Redis server : redis-cli -h <bindServer> -p <port>  (Use -h <bindServer> if accessing from external Server)
+        kubectl exec -it redis-deployment-name sh -- redis-cli

-3. You can now start using Redis commands in redis-cli.
+2. You can now start using Redis commands in redis-cli.
 Here are a few examples:

 - Set a key-value pair: